 But how did he develop it?
 The following panels show my analysis of the steps that Marber may have taken in developing the grid.

 ….….
 1 The golden section.
-Marber uses its main cross line to begin his grid 2 Diagonal lines are drawn to the opposite corner and to the top midpoint 3 Corner-to-corner diagonals and the vertical centre line are added
+Marber uses its main cross line to begin his grid / 2 Diagonal lines are drawn to the midpoint and corner / 3 Corner-to-corner diagonals and the vertical centre line are added

 …....
-10 The completed grid uses horizontal and vertical lines for text placement 11 The grid as it was presented by Romek Marber in 1961 12 An early crime cover using the grid, with illustration also by Marber
+10 The completed grid uses horizontal and vertical lines for text / 11 The grid as it was presented by Romek Marber in 1961 / 12 An early crime cover using the grid, with illustration also by Marber